LIGHTER ROAST | Anaerobic Natural Processed - Raspberry Jam, Star Jasmine, Tangerine Zest

-Many of you asked for one so we brought an exceptional one in!
+Many of you asked for one so we brought in an exceptional one - just rated 95 points by Coffee Review!
 Our super limited Colombia Finca Samboni is a delicious gesha we’ve specially priced for what has become the most expensive coffee varietal in the world.
-We sourced one with the distinct nuances you’d expect in a great gesha - without needing to charge upwards of $75 or more per pound - which this rare varietal often commands.
+We sourced one with the distinct nuances you’d expect in a great gesha - without pricing it upwards of $100 or more per pound - which this rare varietal often commands.
 It one won’t last long - so if you’ve never tried this very unique varietal this is not one to miss!
 This microlot is specially processed using the anaerobic natural method.
-Our roast boasts notes of honey, dried raspberry, & apple flowers with creamy, buttery notes like a fresh baked raspberry croissant.
+Our roast boasts raspberry jam & star jasmine with creamy, buttery notes like a fresh baked raspberry croissant.
 A wonderfully complex cup - Wow!

 About the farm & producer:

 This anaerobic lot comes to us from Santa Barbara located over 2000 meters above sea level in Algeciras, Colombia.
 John Samboni has owned this 32 hectare specialty coffee farm for 5 years.
 John loves experimenting with different types of processing methods.
 He recently took a specialty coffee course on fermentation which has enabled him to produce anaerobic lots like this one.
 To produce, they put the ripe cherry and water in tanks for five days.
 Then they’ll drain the water and spread on raised beds and patios for 20 to 30 days.
 This unique process develops a more complex, rich profile.

 So what is a Gesha coffee?